Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 Design this game in a 2x2 matrix and assign payoffs to the different outcomes.

+Notes:

+- Need a white board!
+- Give Class about 5 minuets to discuss in small groups on this
+- Then have 10 minutes to ask the class you solve the 2x2 matrix and discuss (on next slide).

 ---

 ## Design a 2x2 game